WEC-Sim/WEC-Sim/docs/_include/pto.rst

   `PTO-Sim <http://wec-sim.github.io/WEC-Sim/advanced_features.html#pto-sim>`_
   folder.
 After the datasheet is loaded into ``Workspace``, it needs to be named as ``table`` because the word ``table`` is used inside Simulink lookup table block.
-The datasheet in tutorials is taken from ABB datasheet part number M3BJ315SMC.
+The example datasheet is taken from ABB datasheet part number M3BJ315SMC.
 The lookup table takes three inputs: efficiency (``table.eff``), angular velocity (``table.omegapu``), and generator torque (``table.Tpu``), respectively.